Automated description from the Alliance of Genome Resources (Release 4.1.0)

-Exhibits Atg12 activating enzyme activity and Atg8 activating enzyme activity.
-Involved in several processes, including central nervous system development; positive regulation of secretion; and regulation of cellular protein metabolic process.
-Localizes to axoneme and perinuclear region of cytoplasm.
+Enables Atg12 activating enzyme activity and Atg8 activating enzyme activity.
+Involved in several processes, including autophagy; negative regulation of apoptotic process; and regulation of circadian rhythm.
+Acts upstream of or within several processes, including central nervous system development; positive regulation of secretion; and regulation of cellular protein metabolic process.
+Located in axoneme and perinuclear region of cytoplasm.
 Is expressed in central nervous system and retina.
 Used to study Parkinson's disease; myelodysplastic syndrome; and systemic lupus erythematosus.
 Orthologous to human ATG7 (autophagy related 7).